 Two years of study proved Anthony didn’t want to be a lawyer.
 So he took a small bequest and turned it into his ticket to acting school for the next three years.
 He was lucky to have excellent teachers in the mime and radio departments, two fields of art that would be very useful in the future.

 Leaving college in 1974, Anthony won a BBC Radio Award, which gave him a place in their Drama Company.
 After hundreds of productions, he left to go into theatre, shortly joining the National Theatre of Great Britain at The Young Vic.
-He toured abroad with them and performed in their London theatre.
 It was whilst playing in Stoppard’s Rosencrantz & Guildenstern Are Dead (a play about two minor characters shoved around by events much bigger than themselves), that he got the call to meet George Lucas about a sci-fi movie.

 The next day he was covered in plaster to make a mould of his body, the first step in creating the now globally recognised character.
 Six months later the costume was almost ready and filming began.

-The success of A New Hope lead to the sequels.
+The success of A New Hope leads to the sequels.
 So with some adjustments to the suit, Anthony found himself happily filming The Empire Strikes Back and The Return of the Jedi.
 His participation in The Phantom Menace was as an off-camera voice; not a satisfying method of characterisation, so he took over the arduous puppetry of the ‘naked’ C-3PO for Attack Of The Clones, once again providing live action and voice.
-Fully gold and shining in Episode III, The Revenge of the Sith, The Force Awakens (albeit with a red arm), and Rogue One, Anthony is the only actor to work on all eight Star Wars films.
-He is waiting to finish his part in post-production on Episode VIII.
+Fully gold and shining in Episode III, The Revenge of the Sith, The Force Awakens (albeit with a red arm), Rogue One and The Last Jedi Anthony is the only actor to work on all nine Star Wars films.

-Anthony has written extensively about his experiences especially in his ‘New Improved Wonder Column’ (See under Journalism on this site) in the original Star Wars Insider.
+Anthony has written extensively about his experiences especially in his ‘New Improved Wonder Column’ in the original Star Wars Insider magasine.
 He produced his first comic book for Dark Horse, The Protocol Offensive.
 His writing skills were harnessed by Hasbro Interactive for their Star Wars Monopoly.

 Although the Star Wars saga has formed a major part of Anthony’s career, he has interspersed those movies with a variety of television and stage appearances.
 These range from situation comedies such as Square Deal and Three Up Two Down to more serious dramas such as Prime Suspect and Priestly’s Dangerous Corner.